Up: Session lock [Contents][Index]

 For slock to be allowed to be a screen locker for the graphical session, it needs to be made setuid-root so it can authenticate users, and it needs a PAM service.
 This can be achieved by adding the following service to your config.scm:

-(service screen-locker-services-type
+(service screen-locker-service-type

 (screen-locker-configuration